JaJaMalikov/burrow/README.md

 Before build commands can be run `npm` must be installed and dependencies must be installed with `npm install`.

 To create and run a development distribution run `npm start` and to create a production build run `npm run build`.
 To lint your code for issues, run `npm run lint`.
+For a non-Electron web version served on your local network, run `npm run serve` and navigate to the displayed URL in your browser.